-- (1) The hydraulic design capacity of million gallons per day for the treatment facility is used to prepare the annual Municipal Wasteload Management Report to help determine whether a "hydraulic overload" situation exists, as defined in Title 25 Pa.
-Code Chapter 94. - (2) The effluent limitations for Outfall 001 were determined using an effluent discharge rate of 0.025 MGD. - (3) The organic design capacity of 43 lbs BOD5 per day for the treatment facility is used to prepare the annual Municipal Wasteload Management Report to determine whether an "organic overload" condition exists, as defined in 25 Pa.
-Code Chapter 94.
+- (1) The hydraulic design capacity of 0.03 million gallons per day for the treatment facility is used to prepare the annual Municipal Wasteload Management Report to help determine whether a "hydraulic overload" situation exists, as defined in Title 25 Pa.
+Code Chapter 94. - (2) The effluent limitations for Outfall 001 were determined using an effluent discharge rate of 0.03 MGD. - (3) The organic design capacity of 60.05 lbs BOD5 per day for the treatment facility is used to prepare the annual Municipal Wasteload Management Report to determine whether an "organic overload" condition exists, as defined in 25 Pa.
+Code Chapter 94. - (4) Total Nitrogen is the sum of Total Kjeldahl-N (TKN) plus Nitrite-Nitrate as N (NO2+NO3-N), where TKN and NO2+NO3-N are measured in the same sample.